-Cream together the butter, sugar and salt in a mixer fitter with the paddle attachment, until pale and fluffy, about 2 minutes.
+Cream together the butter, sugar and salt in a mixer fitted with the paddle attachment, until pale and fluffy, about 2 minutes.
 Add egg, beat until well blended, about 1 minute, then add vanilla and lemon.
 Scrape down the sides of the bowl.
-Add flour, salt and baking powder, mix on a low speed until just combined.
+Add flour, and baking powder, mix on a low speed until just combined.
 Gather dough into a ball, divide in half.
 Form each half into a flattened disk and wrap in plastic, chill for at least 4 hours.
 (I only chilled mine for 2 hours and it seemed to roll out and bake beautifully) It can be made up to 3 days ahead or freeze for later.

 Preheat oven to 325°F. (Dorie has you bake at 350°F, but since I was baking really large cookies, I wanted to lower the heat so they would bake without taking on too much color.)
 Line 2 baking sheets with parchment paper.